KhronosGroup/SPIRV-Tools/README.md

 - Visual Studio 2019
 - Visual Studio 2022

-Note: Visual Studio 2017 has an incomplete c++17 support.
+Note: Visual Studio 2017 has incomplete c++17 support.
 We might stop testing it soon.
 Other compilers or later versions may work, but they are not tested.